malnaqeeb/Serverless-Nodejs/README.md

 - lambda functions (CRUD)
 - app.js: will get the response from handling functions and invoke handlingDisburse
 3. disburse: to evaluate the checkBalance result and send back a response to handling functions (which has been imported to app.js)
+4. Jest was using for building unit test (npm run watch)